 During this conversation, and those two being longtime friends, Jeff Bezos asked Warren Buffett: “You are the second richest man in the world and yet you have the simplest investment thesis.
 How come others didn’t follow this?”
 To which Warren Buffett responded: “Because no one wants to get rich slowly”.

 This statement couldn’t be truer.

 And not only entering the stock exchange is serious, remaining there is almost as hard as getting in.
-The requirements on financial disclosures, presentations and constant valuation of every business move and every larger business decision put the companies under a never-ending reporting stress that requires disclosures beyond the imagination of any small-business owner.
+The requirements on financial disclosures, presentations and constant valuation of every business move and every larger business decision will put companies under a never-ending reporting stress that requires disclosures and efforts beyond the imagination of any small-business owner.

 I am not saying that it’s impossible to cheat here, but I am saying that there are checks in place that allow reflecting, analyzing and evaluation of any listed business in a very detailed manner, thus putting the odds much stronger in favor of a potential investor.

 The odds are in your favor